Why Is A Silo Mentality Killing Your Growth Strategy?

 Flexible communication solutions:

 The growth of global teams can prevent knowledge sharing and timely decision-making.
-Further, the use of email, phone and real-time messaging services has created a virtual workplace that fragments communications and reduces face-to-face interaction.
-Business process management and resource planning software can help break down silos walls and allow people to work together on shared goals and encourages the exchange of information and ideas.
+Furthermore, the use of email, phone and real-time messaging services have a virtual workplace that fragments communications and reduces face-to-face interaction.
+Business process management and resource planning software can help break down silos walls and allow people to work together on shared goals.
+It encourages the exchange of information and ideas.

 Let go of CRO:

 One way of killing collaboration in CRO is not being willing to let go and allow others in the organisation to have some autonomy.
-Sure, there is a need for oversight and co-ordination, but beyond that it is necessary to trust people to follow the agreed framework for CRO.
+Sure, there is a need for oversight and co-ordination.
+It is necessary to trust people to follow the agreed framework for CRO.

 It is important to get people across the business trained up to add their input and expertise to the CRO program.
-Your UX designers should provide wireframes for your ideas, copywriters content, and your own developers should be best suited to building experiments.
-Sometimes it can help by bringing in a CRO agency to co-ordinate this process, but in the long-run it is perfectly possible to create all the necessary expertise within most organisations.
+Your UX designers should provide wireframes for your ideas, copywriters content, and your own developers should build experiments.
+Sometimes it can help by bringing in a CRO agency to co-ordinate this process.
+In the long-run it is perfectly possible to create all the necessary expertise within most organisations.

-Finally, to understand how well CRO is being implemented ensure you build in feedback and monitoring systems to evaluate how well your strategy is working.
+Finally, ensure you build in feedback and monitoring systems to evaluate how well your strategy is working.
 CRO is a change management process and so adoption will take time and is rarely universally successful.
 However, as gaps or problems are identified you have the opportunity to review your approach and try new ideas.